 More than 20 million adults in the United States have asthma, and more than 6 million children also have this respiratory problem.
-As a best-selling author, with titles including Reversing Asthma and Your Asthma-Free Child, Dr. Richard Firshein at the Firshein Center is uniquely qualified to help patients on the Manhattan of New York City breathe easier.
+As a best-selling author, with titles including Reversing Asthma and Your Asthma-Free Child, Dr. Richard Firshein at the Firshein Center is uniquely qualified to help patients on the Manhattan of Upper East Side breathe easier.
 If you or your child struggle with asthma, call or use the online scheduling to set up an appointment today.

 Asthma is a respiratory problem that causes inflammation and extra mucus in your airways, making it difficult to breathe.
 Asthma presents itself in varying degrees and is defined by attacks, which can range from minor to life-threatening.

 Asthma affects people differently — some people only suffer infrequent attacks, while others live with day-to-day problems that interfere with their breathing.
 Therefore, the following list of symptoms represents the most common characteristics of the disease, but it doesn’t represent the severity to which they can affect you: